This issue, in profiles is:

 making good sites?

-No! if I told you that my site wouldn’t be
+No! if I told you that my site wouldnt be

-so popular…?
+?
 These are a few things I

 think are important, really we should ask